engapa/osc-docker-builder/README.rst

     root@1f395d7273b9:/#

-If you want to update all python client versions (if provided release was a branch , i.e : master) just execute this command into the container:
+If you want to update all python client versions (if provided release was a branch , e.g. : master) just execute this command within the container:

 ::